fasrc/User_Codes/Languages/STATA/README.md

 This example illustrates using STATA in batch mode on the FASRC cluster at Harvard University.

-For how to use STATA interactivly, see this other [Stata documentation](https://docs.rc.fas.harvard.edu/kb/stata-on-cluster/).
+For how to use STATA interactively, see this other [Stata documentation](https://docs.rc.fas.harvard.edu/kb/stata-on-cluster/).

 ## Contents